Tenebris Somnia

-Tenebris Somnia is a upcoming horror game co-created by Andrés Borghesi and Tobías Rusan in association with Sabot Studios, and developed in Argentina.
-It is published by New Blood Interactive.
+Tenebris Somnia is an upcoming horror game co-created by Andrés Borghi and Tobías Rusjan in association with Saibot Studios, and developed in Argentina.
+It is published by New Blood Interactive and set to release for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on October 16, 2026.

 The story follows Julia, a woman surrounded by evil nightmares.
 One day she visits her ex-boyfriend, but never finds him, and enters a parallel universe where she is pursued by monsters.